tatermsft/php-origin-tools/README.md

 # PHP Origin Tools

 This repo hosts a simple php application to dump incoming query strings, request headers, and POST variables into HTML.
+It also provides a simple javascript based chat room client to demonstrate websockets.
+A sample websockets server url is provided.
+Please edit websocketsdemo.php to point to your own websockets server.

 ## Contributing